omoreira/sam-ai/README.md

 >
 > To those who got to meet Sam in person, who knew Sam: You know that Sam wasn't an ordinary cat.
 He had a unique, strong personality.
 He was one of a kind.
 >
-> Sam was fearless, smart, chatty, hyperactive, friendly and very sweet.
+> Sam was fearless, smart, chatty, hyperactive, friendly, and very sweet.
 He was a force of nature and a spoiled brat.
 He lived life to the fullest.
 >
 > Sam was stubborn, never knew when to give up.
 Unfortunately, his body did.
 His genetics betrayed him.
 First, his kidneys.
 Then, his liver.
 Then, his heart.
 One by one, his organs began shutting down while his mind was forever present, awaken.
 We did everything we could.
 Dr. Boctor and his team at the St. Catharines Animal Hospital provided the best care, the best treatment.
 Sam fought as hard as he could, but nature always wins in the end.
 >